Adult Yoga Class Descriptions:

 Gentle Yoga: A calming, stress-relieving yoga class to stretch and strengthen the body gradually.
 Emphasis is on building awareness of the breath and the body.
 Asanas/postures are practiced at a slower pace with attention to alignment, detail, meditation and mindfulness.
 Recommended for all levels looking for a lighter approach, especially those newer to yoga.

-Yin Yoga: In Yin Yoga postures are more passive asanas, mainly done on the floor.
+Yin Yoga: Yin Yoga draws upon the energetic principles outlined in Traditional Chinese Medicine (TCM).
+The poses we practice are thought to stimulate the meridian lines that run through the body, making the practice a form of self-acupressure.
+In Yin Yoga postures are more passive asanas, mainly done on the floor.
 Yin Yoga is unique in that you are asked to relax in the posture, soften the muscle and move closer to the bone.
 It is not uncommon to see postures held for 3-7 minutes.
 The time spent in these postures is much like time spent in meditation.
 Props are mainly used in Yin Yoga.
 Accessing the deeper tissues such as the connective tissue and fascia and many of the postures focus on areas that encompass a joint (mainly the knees, pelvis, sacrum, and spine).
 Yin offers a much deeper access to the body.
 Connective tissue is different from muscle and needs to be exercised mindfully and differently.
 Suitable for all levels: Beginner to Advanced.
 “If you gently stretch connective tissue by holding a yin pose for a long time, the body will respond by making them a little longer and stronger”. -Paul Grilley

 Before taking up a yoga practice you should seek advice from a doctor and discuss the suitability of these practices for your personal health.
-We do not offer medical advice.
+All Sama Mama students please contact your physician for clearance to practice yoga during your pregnancy and after pregnancy (postnatal).
 Those suffering from high/low blood pressure, obesity, diabetes, vertigo, nervous disorders, heart conditions and other chronic conditions or disabilities should always consult a doctor before taking up the practice of yoga and other exercises mentioned in this site.
+We do not give medical advice.